-While taking a person-centered approach and adhering to the core principles of COVID-19 infection control, outdoor visitation is preferred.
-Facilities should consider the resident's condition, inclement weather, family preference, and/or other environmental concerns which may require indoor visitation.
+While taking a person-centered approach and adhering to the core principles of Infection Control, outdoor visitation is preferred.
+Facility should consider the residents condition, inclement weather, family preference, and/or other environmental concerns which may require indoor visitation.

 Outdoor visits generally pose a lower risk of transmissions due to increased space and airflow.
 When conducting outdoor visitation, all appropriate infection control and prevention practices should be adhered to.